Suit challenges power of 4 N.C. towns to run charter schools

 In the late 1990s, a federal judge lifted the mandatory busing order in Charlotte-Mecklenburg that had been upheld by the Supreme Court in 1971.
 A “neighborhood” school assignment policy followed that the plaintiffs say led to “dramatic resegregation.”

-The lawsuit, filed with the assistance of the Lawyers Committee for Civil Rights, says the municipal law violates clauses in the state constitution prohibiting local bills redrawing school district lines and requiring equal opportunities for all students and equal protection under the law.
+The lawsuit, filed with the assistance of the Lawyers’ Committee for Civil Rights Under Law, says the municipal law violates clauses in the state constitution prohibiting local bills redrawing school district lines and requiring equal opportunities for all students and equal protection under the law.

 Web Only